Constitution of the Club

 - The objects of the Alpine Club are to promote mountain climbing and exploration in good style throughout the world, to develop a better knowledge of the mountains through literature, science and art and through its meetings and publications, to encourage protection of the mountain environment and to conserve the Club’s heritage.

 - The Club will consist of Full Members elected under Rules 17-20, Aspirant Members and Associate Members elected under Rules 17-19 and 21, and Honorary Members elected under Rule 22.
 All Full Members of the Alpine Climbing Group are Full Members of the Club.
 Membership of the Club is open equally to men and women.
+For detailed provisions regarding the various categories of membership of the Club see the Club's Regulations.

 Management of the Club